You are herePotassium Deficiency

 Plants may stretch and stems may become weak, but leaf symptoms are more noticeable.
 The leaf symptoms appear somewhat similar to an iron deficiency in that they can turn bright yellow, but the tips of the leaves curl as the edges turn brown, burn and die.

 Cannabis potassium deficiencies can cause your cannabis leaves to turn white, yellow, brown or burnt looking, but the inside veins almost always stay green.
+Sometimes a Potassium deficiency is made worse by overwatering, as was the case with this plant.

 Sometimes you'll get something that looks a lot like tip burn with a potassium deficiency, but it goes in further than nutrient burn, and with a potassium deficiency you also see yellowing between the leaf margins